shameenakoodan/InterviewPreperation-Shameena/README.md

 ### Benefits
     * Faster than traditional
     * Continous delivery :
-    * Cost effective : We can spin down an app if it is not more required which saves a   lot of money
+    * Cost effective : We can spin down an app if it is not more required which saves a<br />   lot of money
     * Efficiency and effectivenes -evrything should be easy to use.